 6.2.1 Certificate profile

-In addition to requirements specified in ETSI EN 319 411-2 [4] clause 6.6.1 the profile requirements specified in 5.1 of this document shall apply.
+Requirements specified in ETSI EN 319 411-2 [4] clause 6.6.1 shall apply.

+The profile requirements specified in clause 5 of the present document shall apply.

 6.2.2 Initial identity validation

-In addition to requirements specified in ETSI EN 319 411-2 [4] clause 6.2.2 the following requirements apply:
+Requirements specified in ETSI EN 319 411-2 [4] clause 6.2.2 shall apply.

-In addition:
+In addition, the following requirements apply:

 The PSD2 QC Statement as identified in clause 5.1 shall be included in the certificate.

-The organisationalIdentifier shall be present in the Subject’s Distinguished Name and encoded with legal person syntax as specified in clause 5.2.1.
+The organisationIdentifier shall be present in the Subject’s Distinguished Name and encoded with legal person syntax as specified in clause 5.2.1.

 QTSP shall apply rules for validation of authorisation number and roles against the official registry as specified by the MSCA.
+The QTSP shall not issue the certificate if any requested information could not be verified.

 NOTE: Validation based on MSCA registry rules is based on principles: